 - Deleting your Exchange account and add it back again

-- Go to Settings > Mail > Accounts > Tap Exchange Account > Delete Account
+- Go to Settings > Accounts & Passwords (for older iOS: Mail) > Accounts > Tap Exchange Account > Delete Account

 - Next, reset your wireless network.
 Go to Settings > General > Reset > Reset Network Settings